-This information pack is designed to help you understand more about British Transport Police and the opportunities to join us as an Officer; as a whether as a POLICE CONSTABLE, POLICE COMMUNITY SUPPORT OFFICER (PCSO) or SPECIAL CONSTABLE.
+This information pack is designed to help you understand more about British Transport Police and the opportunities to join us as an Officer; whether a POLICE CONSTABLE, POLICE COMMUNITY SUPPORT OFFICER (PCSO) or SPECIAL CONSTABLE.

-A lot of what you need to know will be the same across all three roles, such as the eligibility criteria to join us and the assessment process, having the warranted powers of a PC, the community-focus of the PCSO role or the voluntary nature of being a Special Constable.
-We have made it clear throughout where there are specific differences between roles that you should know about; particularly regarding job descriptions and pay scales.
+A lot of what you need to know will be the same across all three roles, such as the eligibility criteria to join us and the assessment process, but there are also key differences such as the responsibilities of the having the warranted powers of a PC, the community-focus of the PCSO role or the voluntary nature of being a Special Constable.
+We have made it clear throughout where there are specific differences between the roles that you should know about; particularly the job descriptions and pay scales.